-Scientific activities at the department focus on unexplored fields in the history and theory of architecture in the Czech lands, on its peak eras, on unknown aspects of its iconic works, on the synthetic knowledge of the building types of individual regions, on the history of architecture from the perspective of everyday life and on the background of technological progress, the architecture of late modernism, industrial heritage and on the history of construction in rural areas and the history of the cultural landscape.
+The department's scientific activity focuses on unexplored moments in the history and theory of architecture, design and landscape in the Czech lands and Europe, on peak periods and unknown aspects of iconic works, on the synthetic understanding of building types of individual regions, on works from the perspective of everyday life and against the background of social movements or technical progress.
+Particular attention is given to the architecture of the Middle Ages, the Baroque, the 19th century, the countryside, cultural landscapes and modernism, including post-war work and industrial heritage..

-There are no specialised subjects and lifelong learning organized directly by the department in English.
+There are no specialised lifelong learning courses in English organized directly by the department.